huggingface/transformers/docs/source/en/tasks/keypoint_detection.md

 [[open-in-colab]]

-Keypoint Detection is a task used to identify and locate specific points of interest within an image.
-These keypoints, also known as landmarks, represent meaningful features of objects, such as facial landmarks, or object parts.
-These models take image input and return following outputs:
+Keypoint detection identifies and locates specific points of interest within an image.
+These keypoints, also known as landmarks, represent meaningful features of objects, such as facial features or object parts.
+These models take an image input and return the following outputs:

 - **Keypoints and Scores**: Points of interest and how confidently they are predicted.
 - **Descriptors**: A representation of the image region surrounding each keypoint, capturing its texture, gradient, orientation and other properties.